oisinfaust/LogSobolevRelaxations/examples/odd_n_cycle_proofs/README.md

 This requires a working installation of [SageMath](https://www.sagemath.org), version >= 9.2.

 The script `verify_cycle_proof.sage` should be run with an argument `n`, for which there exists a proof file `proofs/sos_proof_{n}.sage` (this path is relative to the directory `verify_cycle_proof.sage`).
+These files contain the data needed to obtain a sum-of-squares proof, in the form of an LDL^t decomposition and a polynomial basis.
 ```bash
 $ sage verify_cycle_proof.sage 7
 n = 7: Success - proof is valid